 Overview of Private Equity in China

 So, in a nutshell, if you are working in China’s PE firm, make sure it is a local fund.
-Otherwise, you would be having a hard time to close anything which can ultimately hurt your resume.
-In local funds, you will have no structured training, but you will close more deals which will help you pump up your resume for future prospects.
+Otherwise, you would have a hard time closing anything, which can ultimately hurt your resume.
+In local funds, you will have no structured training, but you will close more deals, which will help you pump up your resume for future prospects.

-If you plan to go to the US or UK in future, it’s better not to work in China, because the experience in emerging market is much different than having experience in a developed market.
+If you plan to go to the US or UK in the future, it’s better not to work in China because the experience in an emerging market is much different than having experience in a developed market.
 After working 5-6 years in Private Equity in China, if you would like to switch to the US or UK, it would be quite difficult for you.

 Private Equity Services Offered in China

 - Focus: As local funds, the primary aim is to close as many funds as they can.
-The target market is state-owned enterprises (SOEs) and all other private companies of different industries.
-They also focus on cross-border deals; but the orientation is far less than the local funds.
+The target market is state-owned enterprises (SOEs) and all other private companies in different industries.
+They also focus on cross-border deals, but the orientation is far less than the local funds.

 - Services: In China, the main deals revolve around fundraising, mergers & acquisitions, and advisory.
 Moreover, these private equity firms also help portfolio companies create ties with big-shot industry leaders.
 They also help in restructuring and managing IPOs for Chinese enterprises and offer direct investment services.

 - High-caliber management teams: As the approach of working in private equity in the emerging market is much different than the developed market, the management team in these private equity firms have a set of skills which are not very structured yet have great value.
 They should know about company life cycles, how things work in the Chinese market, transaction structures, and about ownership structures so that they can handle restructuring, IPOs, M&As, and direct investments.